weitzwoman/dictionary_ruby/README.md

 #### 2. Adds Definition as Class object
 * _Definition_

-## Known Bugs

-_Definitions currently do not appear on the individual word page_

 ## Setup/Installation Requirements

 _Works in any web browser.
 To run Dictionary Application, in command line run:_